 APA Group (APA) is Australia's largest natural gas infrastructure business and has direct management and operational control over its assets and investments.
 APA's gas transmission pipelines span across Australia, delivering approximately half of the nation's gas usage.
 APA owns and operates over 15,000 km's of high pressure gas transmission pipelines across Australia.
-In the Far West Region APA owns and operates the Moomba to Sydney Ethane Pipeline system (MSEP) and the Moomba to Wilton Natural Gas Pipeline system (MWNGP).
-Both pipelines follow the same alignment and are located in a common easement.
+In the New England and North West Regions APA owns and operates the Central Ranges Pipeline system (CRP).
+This pipeline extends from the Moomba to Sydney Pipeline.
 It is important to note that in addition to the underground pipelines, APA owns and maintains associated facilities including block valves and compressor stations, which have the potential to create noise emissions.
-These pipelines are critical sources of gas supply to areas throughout NSW.
+This pipeline is a critical source of gas supply to areas throughout regional NSW.

-These pipelines play an important role in:
+The pipeline plays an important role in:

-- supplying energy needs to residential customers - supplying power generators - providing energy needs to business and industry and thereby supporting economic activity in New South Wales.
+- supplying energy needs to residential customers - supplying power generators - providing energy needs to business and industry, and thereby supporting economic activity in New South Wales.